Stephany Lee: Life

 Stephany defeated Ali Bernard 2 to 0 at the finals of the 2012 U.S. Olympic Trials.

-Less than 48 hours after the Olympic Trials, Stephany became married.
+Less than 48 hours after the 2012 U.S. Olympic Trials, Stephany became married.

-On June 28, Lee was stripped of her Olympic spot after she tested positive for marijuana.
+On June 28, 2012, Lee was stripped of her Olympic spot after she tested positive for marijuana.
 It was her second positive, the first in 2009.
 As a result of the sanctions, Lee was forced to retroactively forfeit any honors and medals from 2009.
 She also earned a one-year suspension.
 Bernard was named the replacement to represent the United States at the 72 kg class.